HoppersPS4/Waste_Ur_Time/README.md

 # Features
   - Able to Bruteforce (Added in v1.00) ✅
   - Threads (Added in v1.01) ✅
-  - GPU / CPU ❌
+  - GPU / CPU (Added in v1.04) ✅
   - DataBase ❌

 # Usage:

-PS4_Passcode_Bruteforcer.exe MyPS4.pkg MyCoolFolder
+PS4_Passcode_Bruteforcer_x64.exe <package> <output> [--gpu [percentage]]

 # Upcoming Features
-- GPU Support
-- Database
+- Database (W.I.P)

-- Threads in C++ Version
+if you would like to see more features, please make a feature request [here](https://github.com/HoppersPS4/Waste_Ur_Time/issues/new).

 # Updates

+09/23/2023 - 1.04 Released
+  - GPU Support added (use --GPU flag)
+  - General Improvement to make the program more light and faster.
+  - Added a somewhat database of Known Passcodes or already bruteforced Passcodes.

 09/23/2023 - 1.03 Released
   - Recode, its now in C++!